allstar-dev/COVID-19-app-iOS-BETA/servers/README.md

-This is a proxy server that allows for testing the scneario where the registration confirmation request happens in the background and takes longer than the 30 seconds that iOS allows.
+This is a proxy server that allows for testing the scenario where the registration confirmation request happens in the background and takes longer than the 30 seconds that iOS allows.